 The subject property is located in an area categorized for neighborhood land uses as shown on the general plan for the City of Surprise.
-More specifically, the subject property is located within the Intermediate Commercial (C-2) zoning district as defined by the Maricopa County zoning authorities.
+More specifically, the subject property is located within the Intermediate Commercial (C-2)) and Rural (RU-43) zoning districts as defined by the Maricopa County zoning authorities.
 According to the zoning ordinance,

-The principal purpose of this zoning district is to provide for the sale of commodities and the performance of services and other activities in locations for which the market area extends beyond the immediate residential neighborhoods while encouraging sustainable building practices.
+The principal purpose of this [C-2] zoning district is to provide for the sale of commodities and the performance of services and other activities in locations for which the market area extends beyond the immediate residential neighborhoods while encouraging sustainable building practices.
 Principal uses permitted in this zoning district include automobile sales and services, furniture stores, hotels and motels, travel trailer parks, restaurants, and some commercial recreation and cultural facilities such as movies and instruction in art and music.
-This zoning district is designed for application at major street intersections.
+This zoning district is designed for application at major street intersections.19